 On July 22, the Austin Independent School District announced it expects to host students in person when the school year starts.
 However, a virtual learning option for families of students in kindergarten through sixth grade will be offered this fall, the district said July 26.

-Mask wearing will be strongly encouraged for both vaccinated and unvaccinated individuals indoors.
-Buses will be operating at full capacity, and kids will re-enter to cafeteria to eat breakfast and lunch.
+Mask wearing will be mandated for all campuses and district offices, beginning Wednesday, Aug.
+11. Buses will be operating at full capacity, and kids will re-enter to cafeteria to eat breakfast and lunch.
 Read more here.

 District leaders will be presenting the main points to their back-to-school plan Tuesday, July 20 at a board meeting.
 The full plan will be posted the next day.